Chupaca province: History

-Furthest back in the known history of the Chupaca Province the Arwaturu tribe located alongside the lake named Ñawinpukyu constructed buildings from stone and mud that aligned to the north and to the south in such a way that they received all the rays from the sun.
+Furthest back in the known history of the province of Chupaca the Arwaturu tribe located alongside the lake named Ñawinpukyu constructed buildings from stone and mud that aligned to the north and to the south in such a way that they received all the rays from the sun.

 Low the Chongos; a town 20 km south of Huancayo has a church dating back to 1540 with altars carved in baroque style.